Our Board

 Genesis Be

 Genesis Be is a critically acclaimed artist from Biloxi, Mississippi.
 Her unique perspective explores and challenges concepts of humanity, exploitation, race dynamics, queerness and sensuality using Hip-Hop and visual art.
 Her work has been featured in Billboard, The New York Times, VICE and more.
 A graduate from NYU’s Clive Davis Institute of Recorded Music, Be incorporates themes of social justice, sensuality and abstract minimalism in both her visual art and her music.
 Her traveling art exhibit, People Not Things, aims to heal our divided nations by challenging dehumanization at an institutional and individual level.
 As the founder of Strive Till I Rise, Be combines Hip-Hop and politics to encourage younger generations to exercise their voting and consumer rights and is best known for her fight in removing the confederate emblem from the Mississippi state flag.
-Be currently resides in Atlanta, GA.
+Be currently resides in Mississippi.